(2008 Feb blog post)

 Hey, food and drug companies, how about some

-Many more links to informative diet-and-health sites --- including before-and-after photo sites --- are on this site Diet Links page
+Many more links to informative diet-and-health sites --- including before-and-after photo sites --- are on a Diet Links page of this site.

 To return to a previously visited web page location, click on the